gwlucastrig/Tinfour/README.md

 Instructions for setting up and running the Tinfour Viewer application are provided at the wiki page [Tinfour Execution from the Command Line](https://github.com/gwlucastrig/Tinfour/wiki/Tinfour-Execution-from-the-Command-Line).
-Unfortnately, the procedure for running the Viewer became more complicated when the Tinfour project adopted the Maven build process.
-But the wiki page attempts to simplify the process as much as possible.
-It also attempts to explain some of the nuances of the procedures and to provide all the details you will need to launch Tinfour processes from the command line.
+With the introduction of the "fat jar" feature in recent releases, the procedure for launching the Tinfour Viewer became much simpler.
+Under Windows, once you have Java installed, you can launch the Tinfour Viewer application from your File Explorer window by double-clicking on the jar file.
+Other Tinfour applications must be launched from the command-line, but the wiki page attempts to simplify the process as much as possible.
+It also attempts to explain some of the nuances of the procedures and to provide the details you will need to set up a command window and run the command-line variation

 The demonstrator is intended to show how the Tinfour library could be integrated into a full-featured GIS application or other analysis tool.
 It's a simple